Crochet Now | Winter Owl & Beanie Bonus

 Please note that some of the links in my blog are affiliate links.
 I may earn a small commission if you purchase via these links, but the price you pay is not affectedthank you for your support.

-Issue 87 is full of lovely seasonal patterns and is available to buy from most supermarkets.
-Or you can grab a digital version from www.craftstash.co.uk/books-magazines
+As I mentioned, the Triple Ripple Wrap is out now in Issue 103 of – you should spy it on the on the front cover!
+This issue full of lovely seasonal patterns with a special ‘Care Bears’ supplement.
+Crochet Now and is available to buy from most supermarkets.
+Or if you miss the print version you can grab a digital version from www.craftstash.co.uk/books-magazines

-If you make up either of the British Bird Baubles I hope you’ll share any finished photos with me on social media (facebooktwitter or instagram) or as a project on Ravelry – I love to see what you make!
+If you make up the Triple Ripple Wrap I hope you’ll share any finished photos with me on social media (facebooktwitter or instagram) or as a project on Ravelry – I love to see what you make!
 And finally you may wish to make sure you are signed up to blog (below) and / or my mailing list to get a reminder when new blog posts, discounts or new pattern releases are available.

 Until next time folks!
 Happy hooking and keep calm and crochet on my friends xx